There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Ramme is just a 40-minute drive from the centre of Oslo.
-Access to the site is currently restricted due to extensive building and construction works, but when it opens in 2020, guests will be able to stay at the brand new Ramme fjordhotell, experience fine dining, visit Ramme’s working eco-farm, walk in Edvard Munch’s footsteps, relax in the idyllic Havlyst Park, and enjoy art exhibitions, plays, concerts and other cultural activities.
+Ramme is located 40-minutes drive south from the centre of Oslo.
+Guests are able to stay at the brand new Ramme fjordhotell, experience fine dining, visit Ramme’s working eco-farm, walk in Edvard Munch’s footsteps, relax in the idyllic Havlyst Park, and enjoy art exhibitions, plays, concerts and other cultural activities.

-Ramme’s art and cultural activities will consist of Ramme billedgalleri with both permanent and temporary art exhibitions, “Vognremissen” with horse-drawn carriage and old automobiles, the beautiful Havlyst Park, Edvard Munch’s former house and property, theatrical performances and concerts.
-Public events will be arranged throughout the year.
+Ramme’s art and cultural activities consist of Ramme art gallery with both permanent and temporary art exhibitions, “Vognremissen” with horse-drawn carriage and old automobiles, the beautiful Havlyst Park, Edvard Munch’s former house and property, theatrical performances and concerts.
+Public events are arranged throughout the year.

 Munch’s Ramme is the property known as Nedre Ramme which the artist Edvard Munch purchased in 1910 and maintained until his death in 1944.
 Here you can experienced Munch’s landscape via the culture trail “In Munch’s Footsteps” created in cooperation with the local Vestby municipal authority and funded by Sparebankstiftelsen DNB.

-Visit our website at www.ramme.no for updated information or follow us on Facebook.
+Visit the website at www.ramme.no for updated information or follow Ramme on Facebook.